dhanu-shre3/dhanu-shre3/README.md

 - 👋 Hi, I’m Dhanushree @dhanu-shre3
 - 👀 I’m an aspiring coder/designer/technology enthusiast
-- 🌱 I’m currently learning JavaScript, Python and Flask framework
+- 🌱 programming languages: JavaScript, Python and Flask framework
 - 💞️ I’m looking for roles in Software developmemt
 - 📫 How to reach me: https://www.linkedin.com/in/dhanushreemsomaiah/